Team-on/works/1_Games/[C#] Hameleons/README.md

 # Hameleons
- Гра про роботу з потоками
+ Game about threads

-## Зроблено на
+## Made with:
  * C#
- * Класс логу з мого іншого проекту HOMM battle
+ * Log class from HOMM battle
- * Класи вводу/виводу з проекту CarParking
+ * IO classes from CarParking

 ![](readme/1.png)